dali0023/Docker-CI-CD-Django/docs/0008-user-api-design.md

       ```python
       class student(models.Model):
           class Meta:
-              abstract = True  # If `abstract = True`, this model will be an abstract  base class
+            abstract = True
             verbose_name = "stu" # verbose_name is basically a human-readable name for your model
             ordering = [-1] # change the order of your model fields.
             permissions = [("can_deliver_pizzas", "Can deliver pizzas")] # Extra permissions to enter into the permissions table when creating this object.
 Add, change, delete and view permissions are automatically created for each model.
             db_table = 'XYZ' # We can overwrite the table name by using db_table in meta class.
             get_latest_by = "order_date" # It returns the latest object in the table based on the given field, used for typically DateField, DateTimeField, or IntegerField.
       ```

 ##### Step-4: Creating a viewset